okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/index.md

 2. Enter **Quickstart** when prompted for the app name.
 3. Specify the required redirect URI values:
 <StackSnippet snippet="redirectvalues" />
-4. Make note of the Redirect URI, Post Logout Redirect URI, and the app configuration printed to the terminal.
+4. Make note of the redirect URI, post logout redirect URI, and the app configuration printed to the terminal.
 You'll need these to configure your mobile app.

 At this point, you can move to the next step: [Creating your app](#create-app).
-If you want to set up the integration manually or find out what the CLI just did for you, read on.
+If you want to set up the integration manually, complete the following steps:

+> **Note:** These steps are the steps that the CLI performs when you create your app integration in Okta using the CLI.

 1. [Sign in to your Okta organization](https://developer.okta.com/login) with your administrator account.
 1. Click the **Admin** button on the top right of the page.